Worker

 Concurrency tuning

 The worker defaults to serving one inference request at a time.
 That matches how most self-hosted GPUs are sized — a single in-flight generation gets the full memory bandwidth, and consumer cards don't OOM under parallel pressure.
-The knob is not exposed in pendra setup or the console.

 Local control channel